h8d13/TERCES/README.md

 You can place `TERCES/` anywhere on the system or removable media

-Then create a symlink either:
+Then create a symlink either: Check paths: `echo $PATH`

 `ln -s /path/to/TERCES/terces ~/.local/bin/terces` or any other `bin/terces` location.